modelteam-ai/modelteam.ai/README_org.md

     - **IMPORTANT: Run this in a night-time or when you are not using the computer as it will take some time and consume a lot of resources**
     - Our AI models run locally on your machine and does not send any data outside your machine.
-    - Generates PDF profile for your personal use and a JSON file for creating your modelteam.ai verified profile
+    - Generates a JSON file for creating your modelteam.ai verified profile

 ### 1. Setup